shinshin86/habanero-bee-google-apps-script/README.md

   * Specifies the title text to be used for related link items.
 If not specified, it will be displayed as `Related Content`.
 * externalLinkTitle
   * Specifies the title text to be used for external link items.
 If not specified, it will be displayed as `External link`.
+* tagLinkTitle
+  * Specify the title text to be used for tag.
+If not specified, it will be displayed as `Tag`.

 #### meta